peitaosu/PalmA-crossplatform/README.md

     * **Visual Studio**(for Windows)
     * **g++**(for Linux)

     Make sure the Qt was compiled with the same version.
-For example, in my environment, it should be `qt-opensource-windows-x86-msvc2015_64-5.6.0` and `Visual Studio Community(2015)`.
+For example, in my environment, it should be `qt-opensource-windows-x86-5.9.7` and `Visual Studio Community (2017)`.
+If you are using VS2015, please use qt with msvc2015.

 3. Setup devices environment: